huskyctf/VM-Setup-Notes/Ubuntu.md

 ## Set a desktop wallpaper (optional)

 User dwt1 on gitlab has a collection of [wallpapers](https://gitlab.com/dwt1/wallpapers) that may be of interest.

+## Import RSS / browser favourites

+Ensure to import any important RSS feeds or browser favourites.